-Continuing law, retained in part and modified in part, prohibits a person from recklessly doing any of the following, under circumstances in which the person's conduct is likely to be viewed by and affront others, who are not members of the person's household:
+Existing law prohibits a person from recklessly doing any of the following, under circumstances in which the person's conduct is likely to be viewed by and affront others, who are not members of the person's household:

-- (1) Exposing the person's private parts, or engaging in masturbation; - (2) Engaging in sexual conduct;

-(3) Engaging in conduct that to an ordinary observer would appear to be sexual conduct or masturbation.
+- (1) Exposing the person's private parts, or engage in masturbation; - (2) Engaging in sexual conduct; - (3) Engaging in conduct that to an ordinary observer would appear to be sexual conduct or masturbation.

-A person who violated this prohibition was guilty of the offense of public indecency.

-Under prior law, public indecency generally was a misdemeanor of the fourth degree.
-If the offender previously had been convicted of or pleaded guilty to one violation of the prohibition, public indecency was a misdemeanor of the third degree.
-If the offender previously had been convicted of or pleaded guilty to two violations of the prohibition, public indecency was a misdemeanor of the second degree.
-If the offender previously had been convicted of or pleaded guilty to three or more violations of the prohibition, public indecency was a misdemeanor of the first degree.
+A person who violates this prohibition is guilty of the offense of public indecency.
+Generally, public indecency is a misdemeanor of the fourth degree.
+If the offender previously has been convicted of or pleaded guilty to one violation of the prohibition, public indecency is a misdemeanor of the third degree.
+If the offender previously has been convicted of or pleaded guilty to two violations of the prohibition, public indecency is a misdemeanor of the second degree.
+If the offender previously has been convicted of or pleaded guilty to three or more violations of the prohibition, public indecency is a misdemeanor of the first degree.
 (R.C.
 2907.09.)